sarahsamorodnitsky/spagg/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of spagg is to provide tools for aggregating spatial summary statistics generated from multiple regions-of-interest (ROIs) imaged using spatial proteomics from the same tissue sample.
+The goal of `spagg` is to provide tools for aggregating spatial summary statistics generated from multiple regions-of-interest (ROIs) imaged using multiplexed spatial proteomics from the same tissue sample.

+`spagg` contains several methods for aggregating spatial summaries, including three types of weighted averages and three ensemble approaches.
+The ensemble approaches randomly generate weights to construct a weighted average of the spatial summaries within each tissue sample.
+The p-values across these replications are aggregated using the Cauchy combination test.

 ## Installation